tedneward/Azgaarnoth/Creatures/Kobolds.md

 >- **Languages** Common,Draconic
 >- **Challenge** 1
 >___
->***Dragon's Resistance.*** The kobold has resistance to a type of damage based on the color of dragon that invested it with power (choose or roll a d10): 1-2, acid (black); 3-4, cold (white); 5-6, fire (red); 7-8, lightning (blue); 9-10, poison (green).
+>***Dragon's Resistance.***.
+The kobold has resistance to a type of damage based on the color of dragon that invested it with power (choose or roll a d10): 1-2, acid (black or copper); 3-4, cold (silver or white); 5-6, fire (brass, gold, or red); 7-8, lightning (blue or bronze); 9-10, poison (green).
 >
->***Heart of the Dragon.*** If the kobold is frightened or paralyzed by an effect that allows a saving throw, it can repeat the save at the start of its turn to end the effect on itself and all kobolds within 30 feet of it.
+>***Heart of the Dragon.***.
+If the kobold is frightened or paralyzed by an effect that allows a saving throw, it can repeat the save at the start of its turn to end the effect on itself and all kobolds within 30 feet of it.
 Any kobold that benefits from this trait (including the dragonshield) has advantage on its next attack roll.
 >
->***Pack Tactics.*** The kobold has advantage on an attack roll against a creature if at least one of the kobold's allies is within 5 feet of the creature and the ally isn't incapacitated.
+>***Pack Tactics.***.
+The kobold has advantage on an attack roll against a creature if at least one of the kobold's allies is within 5 feet of the creature and the ally isn't incapacitated.
 >
->***Sunlight Sensitivity.*** While in sunlight, the kobold has disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.
+>***Sunlight Sensitivity.***.
+While in sunlight, the kobold has disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.
 >
 >#### Actions
->***Multiattack.*** The kobold makes two melee attacks.
+>***Multiattack.***.
+The kobold makes two Spear attacks.
 >
->***Spear.*** Melee or Ranged Weapon Attack: +3 to hit, reach 5 ft. or range 20/60 ft., one target.
+>***Spear.***.
+Melee or Ranged Weapon Attack: +3 to hit, reach 5 ft. or range 20/60 ft., one target.
 Hit: 4 (1d6 + 1) piercing damage, or 5 (1d8 + 1) piercing damage if used with two hands to make a melee attack.
 >

 ---

 ## Kobold Inventor
-A kobold inventor, crafty and with quick hands, builds improvised weapons in the hope of gaining some new advantage in combat.
-An inventor captures bugs, scoops up exotic dungeon slimes, and claims the best stolen goods as ingredients in its experiments.
-Its creations are sometimes comical in appearance, but -- like kobolds' traps -- they work a lot better than their materials would suggest.

-***Good While They Last.*** An inventor's new weapons last for only one or two attacks before they break, but might be surprisingly effective in the meantime.
-Most inventors are skilled enough that their improvised weapons don't backfire on them, but other users might not be so lucky.
-The weapons don't have to be lethal -- in many cases one serves its purpose if it distracts, scares, or confuses a creature long enough for other kobolds to kill the enemy.
-In any particular encounter, an inventor usually has one or two improvised weapons at its disposal.
+A kobold inventor builds improvised weapons to gain an advantage in combat.
+These weapons last for only one or two attacks before they break and typically work only for the inventor, but they might be surprisingly effective in the meantime.
+The weapons don't have to be lethal--often one serves its purpose if it distracts, scares, or confuses a creature long enough for the inventor to kill that foe.

 >### Kobold Inventor
->*Small humanoid (kobold), lawful evil*
+>*Small Humanoid, Any Alignment*
 >___
 >- **Armor Class** 12
 >- **Hit Points** 13 (3d6 + 3)